A universal framework for learning the elliptical mixture model: Preliminaries and related works

 \subsection{Related works on EMMs}

 The GMM based estimation is well established in the machine learning community.
 Since our focus is on the EMM, we omit the review of GMM and the readers are referred to \cite{lindsay1995mixture} for a comprehensive review.
 To robustify the mixture model, the mixtures of the $t$-distributions have been thoroughly studied \cite{peel2000robust, andrews2012model, lin2014capturing}, on the basis of the IRA method.
 A more general mixture model has been proposed in \cite{sun2010robust} based on the Pearson type VII distribution (includes the $t$-distribution as a special case).
 Moreover, as the transformed coefficients in the wavelet domain tend to be Laplace distributed, a mixture of the Laplace distributions has been proposed in \cite{tan2007multivariate} for image denoising.
 Its more general version, a mixture of hyperbolic distributions, has also been recently introduced in \cite{browne2015mixture}.
-The above distributions belong to the \textit{scale mixture of normals} class, which can be regarded as a convolution of a Gamma distribution and a Gaussian distribution, and ensures the convergence of the IRA.
+The above distributions belong to the \textit{scale mixture of normals} class, which can be regarded as a multiplication with a Gamma distribution, and ensures the convergence of the IRA.
+Another recent work proposed a Fisher-Gaussian distribution as mixing components to better accommodate the curvature of data, with the Markov chain Monte Carlo used to solve a Bayesian model \cite{mukhopadhyay2019estimating}.
+This distribution has a closed-form representation and mainly consists of a von Mises-Fisher distribution convolved with Gaussian noise, which belongs to generalised skew normal distributions \cite{genton2005generalized}.
+More importantly, when the concentration parameter $\tau \rightarrow 0$, this distribution then belongs to the mixture of symmetric elliptical distributions.

 On the other hand, Wiesel proved the convergence of the IRA in \cite{wiesel2012geodesic} via the concept of geodesic convexity of Riemannian manifold, and Zhang \textit{et al.} further relaxed the convergence conditions in \cite{zhang2013multivariate}.
-The work \cite{sra2013geometric} proves similar results from another perspective of the Riemannian manifold, which also states that the IRA cannot ensure a universal convergence for all EMMs.
+The work in \cite{sra2013geometric} proves similar results from another perspective of the Riemannian manifold, which also states that the IRA cannot ensure a universal convergence for all EMMs.
 In other words, for other elliptical distributions, the convergence is no longer guaranteed.
 Despite several attempts, current EMMs, including \cite{karlis2007finite, lopez2011stochastic, browne2012model}, are rather of an \textit{ad hoc} nature.